Skeleton Sparsification and Densification Scale-Spaces: Introduction

 \subsubsection{Medial Axis Transform}

-As noted by \citet{hajlasz2020old}, the underlying concepts of the medial axis where already studied by \citet{erdos1946hausdorff} before the term itself was coined. \citet{Bl67} rediscovered the medial axis as an alternative to Euclidean geometry, which he deemed too specific, and topology, which he saw as too general.
+As noted by \citet{hajlasz2020old}, the underlying concepts of the medial axis were already studied by \citet{erdos1946hausdorff} before the term itself was coined. \citet{Bl67} rediscovered the medial axis as an alternative to Euclidean geometry, which he deemed too specific, and topology, which he saw as too general.
 The idea of a central shape descriptor was motivated by the so-called grass-fire analogy, where prairie fires spread from the boundaries.
 The skeleton is formed by shock locations where these propagating fronts meet inside of the object.
 From these points, the object can be reconstructed \cite{GK03b}.
+The evolution of the propagating front in the grass-fire model is closely related to the Eikonal equation, which can be solved by fast marching methods \cite{Se96} or in terms of viscosity solutions~\cite{RT92}.
+However, solving the Eikonal equation alone does not suffice to compute the skeleton since the locations of the shocks need to be explicitly identified \cite{siddiqi:2002}.

 Relations between the shape boundary and the medial axis have also been explored by \citet{KO05} as well as \citet{Da05}.
 The medial axis is a subset of the more general symmetry sets~\cite{BGG85}, which are closely related, but not part of our theoretical framework.
 Therefore, we refer to \cite{PSSDZ03,SBS17,TDSAT16} for a more detailed review of this literature.
 For our purpose, classification of skeleton points into categories like end or branching points is crucial for our concrete task-specific scale-spaces.
 Here, we rely on the work of \citet{GK03}.

 Our work is not the first to connect skeletons to multi-scale ideas.
 In Section~\ref{sec:rel_pruning} we discuss pruning and thinning algorithms separately as prime examples that come closest to our own notion of skeleton sparsification.
 Additionally, \citet{PSSDZ03} and \citet{SBS17} also provide an overview of more broadly related methods that use PDEs for shock computation \cite{kimia1995} or use the concept of cores \cite{PEFM98}.
 The latter uses the notion of medialness, a relaxation of the strict binary conditions of the medial axis by observing evidence for points being approximately centred in a shape in a disk shaped neighbourhood.
 The radius of this neighbourhood defines a scale-parameter and cores are defined via traces in such a scale-space.
 Like similar concepts such as the multi-scale medial axis of \citet{PBCFM94} or the learning-based approach of \citet{TK12}, the focus differs from our own work: We develop a scale-space theory by explicitly applying sparsification techniques to the skeleton.